-The MRM Sewer is 8.8 kilometres long and is one of the main sewers in Melbourne Water's 400-kilometre network.
-Each day, it transports approximately 24 million litres of sewage from 36,000 properties in the north-western suburbs of Melbourne to where it’s treated at the Western Treatment Plant in Werribee.
+The MRM Sewer is 8.8 kilometres long and one of the main sewers in Melbourne Water's 400-kilometre network.
+Each day, it transports approximately 24 million litres of sewage from 36,000 properties in Melbourne's north-western suburbs to the Western Treatment Plant in Werribee, where it is treated.

-Starting in early October 2021, we’ll be relining an additional 1.25 kilometres of the MRM Sewer in two stages, reaching completion in June 2022.
+Starting in early October 2021, we have been progressively relining an additional 1.25 kilometres of the MRM Sewer in two stages, reaching completion in June 2022.

-Upgrading the sewer is an important initiative for the residents of the north-west suburbs as it will ensure the community continues to be provided with a secure and reliable sewerage service for decades to come.
+Upgrading the sewer is an important initiative for the residents of the north-west suburbs, as this will ensure they continue to be provided with a secure and reliable sewerage service for decades to come.

 What’s happening and when

-The project's first stage will involve relining one kilometre of the MRM sewer under The Boulevard from Riverside Park near Fawkner Street to Maribyrnong Park, and the rehabilitation of 14 manholes.
+The project's first stage involved relining one kilometre of the MRM sewer under The Boulevard (from Riverside Park near Fawkner Street to Maribyrnong Park), and the rehabilitation of 14 manholes.